hkparker/collector/README.md

 ```
 $ collector -help
 Usage of ./collector:
+  -ca string
+          path to self-signed wave CA to use for server validation
   -certificate string
         path to a TLS client certificate to present to Wave (default "collector.pem")
   -interfaces string
         comma-separated list of network interfaces to collect (default "mon0")
+  -key string
+	  path to a TLS client certificate private key (default "collector.key")
   -local
         collect frames without streaming them to wave (use with -print)
   -port int
-        port the Wave server is accessible on (default 443)
+        port the Wave server is accessible on (default 444)
   -print
         print the frames to standard output
   -wave string